AvaIruk/AvaIruk/README.md

 - 👋 Hi, I’m @AvaIruk
 - 👀 I’m interested in Data science and Data Analytics
-- 🌱 I’m currently learning
+- 🌱 I’m currently Studying Master @Data science in London

 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me: Ava.Iruk@gmail.com